User management

 Inspect a user

-When you’re looking at the list on the Users page, you can click on to view the for-staff-only comment.
+When you’re looking at the list on the Users page, you can click on the speech bubble icon to view the for-staff-only comment.
 The JSON button (with a spanner icon) displays the last-uploaded JSON.

 You can click on the username to inspect the user’s settings and task texts in detail.